 Next, I secured the battery pack to the wreath with wire.

-Adding Bats to Halloween Wreath
+Add Bats to Wreath

 Each bat has a clip on the back, which makes it super easy to attach.